John Fugelsang: Host and presenter

-Fugelsang has hosted George Harrison: The Last Performance and Paul McCartney's Live Town Hall on VH1.
-He was also on America's Funniest Home Videos (co-hosting with Daisy Fuentes) for two seasons (1998–99), co-hosted John McEnroe's short-lived CNBC talk show in 2004, and was a regular on CNBC's Bullseye and Fox News's Red Eye.
+Fugelsang has hosted VH1 Archives, George Harrison: The Last Performance, and Paul McCartney's Live Town Hall on VH1.
+He was also on America's Funniest Home Videos (co-hosting with Daisy Fuentes) for two seasons (1998–99), co-hosted John McEnroe's short-lived CNBC talk show in 2004, and was a regular on CNBC's Bullseye and Red Eye on Fox News.
 He was the co-host of the World Series of Blackjack on GSN alongside Bringing Down the House author Ben Mezrich.
 He also co-hosted, along with Debra Wilson and Teresa Strasser, TV Watercooler on TV Guide Channel (2005–09).
 In 2012, John Fugelsang hosted a series of videos on the YouTube channel "POLIPOP".
 From January 2013 until August 2013, Fugelsang was the host of the Current TV political talk show Viewpoint.
 The show ended with the end of all live programming on Current.

 Political commentator

 In addition to his appearances on the late-night political talk show Politically Incorrect (1993–2002), Fugelsang has been a contributor to HuffPost weblog.

-He is a regular commentator and guest on nationally syndicated progressive radio program The Stephanie Miller Show, and has served as guest host on occasion.
+Fugelsang is a regular commentator and guest on nationally syndicated progressive radio program The Stephanie Miller Show, and has served as guest host on occasion.
 His usual guest spot on the show is called "Fridays with Fugelsang."
-He also tours alongside Miller and comedian/musician Hal Sparks as part of the Sexy Liberal Comedy Show.
-For 2017, the tour is now called "Sexy Liberal Resistance Tour" along with Frangela (Frances Callier and Angela Shelton).
-The first show for the new tour was at the Barrymore, April 22, 2017, Madison, WI.
+He also tours alongside Miller and comedian and musician Hal Sparks as part of the Sexy Liberal Comedy Show.
+For 2017, the tour was called "Sexy Liberal Resistance Tour" along with Frangela (Frances Callier and Angela Shelton).
+The first show for the new tour was at the Barrymore, April 22, 2017, Madison.

-He's been featured on CNN, Fox News, Dennis Miller, The Young Turks, Air America, CNBC, and MSNBC.
+Fugelsang been featured on CNN, Fox News, Dennis Miller, The Young Turks, Air America, CNBC, and MSNBC.
 He served as the host on the Current TV political talk show, So That Happened.
 Additionally, he has contributed to Current TV's coverage of the 2012 presidential campaign.
 In an appearance on CNN in 2012, a question of his prompted the Romney campaign's Etch-a-sketch gaffe.
-On January 6, 2013, he replaced Eliot Spitzer as host of Viewpoint on Current TV; however, Current TV was bought by Al Jazeera America later in 2013.
-Since January 12, 2015, Fugelsang has been hosting Tell Me Everything, a talk show on Sirius XM Insight.
+On January 6, 2013, he replaced Eliot Spitzer as host of Viewpoint on Current TV.
+Since 2015, Fugelsang has been hosting Tell Me Everything, a "progressive talk" show on Sirius XM Insight.

 Personal life

-He lives with his wife, designer Charmien La Framenta, and their son, Henry Jack, in Hollywood and New York City's Greenwich Village.
-Fugelsang debated atheist Jamie Kilstein, noting his views as being founded upon what Jesus preached.
+Fugelsang lives with his wife, designer Charmien La Framenta, and their son, Henry Jack, in Hollywood and New York City's Greenwich Village.